Utopia is possible but its up to us to make it happen.

 By looking after our home planet we will always have a truly utopian place to live.

-Pillar 5 - Cooperation and good will between free, independent nations and free, independent citizens everywhere.
+between free, independent nations and free, independent citizens everywhere.
 This requires a healthy respect for national boundaries.
 Without strong boarders we would soon end up with a totalitarian world government.

 All countries are different and its their difference that make them special.
 We have nearly 200 different independent nations on the planet, each with its own unique set of customs and laws.
 In order to preserve this richness and diversity we must respect the right of the people of each nation to run their own affairs as they choose.
 People who do not like the conditions in the country of their ancestors should have two choices, campaign for change or leave.